 My approach is social justice informed, culturally sensitive, and non-pathologising, incorporating an intersectional, contextualised, and politicised understanding of distress and wellbeing.

-My current research interests focus on decoloniality, community organisation, and liberation practices in the context of state violence, oppression, racism, and colonialism.
+My current research interests focus on decoloniality, community organisation, and liberation practices in the context of state violence, oppression, racism, and settler colonialism.
 My other research interests focus on community psychology, and culturally appropriate and faith-informed therapeutic approaches.

 - Hammad, J., & Hamid, A. (2021).
 Migration and mental health of Arab communities.
 In D. Moussaoui, A. Ventriglio, R. Tribe, & D. Bhugra, (Eds.)
 Mental health and illness worldwide.
 Mental health, mental illness and migration.
 New York: Springer.